paulmach/go.geo/README.md

 ## Surface

-A surface object is defined by a bound (lng/lat georegion for example) and a width and height defining the number of descrete points in the bound.
+A surface object is defined by a bound (lng/lat georegion for example) and a width and height defining the number of discrete points in the bound.
 This allows for access such as:

 	surface.Grid[x][y]         // the value at a location in the grid surface.GetPoint(x, y)     // the point, which will be in the space as surface.bound,